dospore/avara-challenge/README.md

 I should note that I submitted this in one big commit because I revisited it at very sporadic points of the day.
 I was caught up in meeting a few people so did not have a whole lot of time.

+You can visit the [deployed version of the site](https://avara-challenge.vercel.app/) but note that I use some public RPC's so it might get rate limited.

 ## Setup
 I used my boilerplate code for this since it puts me in a position that I can start writing the challenge code straight away without having to do any setup.
 I sometimes use scaffold-eth for this but since I decided not to deploy any contracts for this challenge I went with my personal setup.